dummifiedme/TheNotebook/NotesVault/Parliament.md

 	> OATH
 		> - To bear true faith and allegiance to the CONSTITUTION of India.
 		> - To uphold SOVEREIGNITY and INTEGRITY of India.
+3. AGE Conditions:
-3. Not less than 30 years for RAJYA SABHA
+	1. Not less than 30 years for RAJYA SABHA.
+	2. Not less than 25 years for LOK SABHA.